arschles/www/content/modules5.md

 Welcome, Gopher!
 You might be here because you have questions about [Go modules](https://github.com/golang/go/wiki/Modules), or maybe you're just looking to find out more.

 Either way, welcome!
-I hope that this page helps you learn about this brand-spankin-new dependency manager for Go.
+I hope that this page helps you learn about the new (depending on when you read this!), standard dependency manager for Go.

 >I'm Aaron, by the way.
 I won't introduce myself here to keep this short!
 You can read more about me on my [about page](/about) if you'd like.